catsoap/fa1.2-workshop/packages/contracts/tests/README.md

-## Dapp

-## Smart contract
+# Smart contracts Tests

 ### Requirements

 You will need python3.6 and pipenv (installed by `pip install pipenv`).
 And other required libs (see [pytezos doc](https://pytezos.org/quick_start.html))

+You need the contract code, which can be compiled with this command (from project's root): `yarn contracts:compile token.ligo format`

 #### Local testing

-- Create your pipenv environnement
+1. Create your pipenv environnement
-  > pipenv install
+    `pipenv install`
-- Load your pipenv
+2. Load your pipenv
-  > pipenv shell
+    `pipenv shell`
-- Run the tests
+3. Run the tests
-  > pytest -v .
+    `pytest -v .`